How to apply for a Canadian Working Holiday Visa

 Working holiday visas for Canada come under the International Experience Canada programme (or IEC for short).
 IEC visas are released through a lottery system, to be eligible you must register with Immigration, Refugees and Citizenship Canada (IRCC).
 To register you need to follow the steps listed below to create a MyCIC account and enter pool for the Working Holiday visa.
 Once you are in the pool for a Canadian Working Holiday Visa you are eligible for each draw – this means on specific release dates, randomly select applicants will be issued an invitation to apply for an IEC visa.

 IRCC operates a reciprocal agreement with other governments around the world, this means that each country has a quota of visas limiting the number of people who can come to work in Canada.
 Invitations to apply are issued randomly, so the earlier you get in the pool, the better – as it means you are eligible for more rounds of invites.
-Pools usually open in November time and IRCC announce the closure of the pools around 1 week before the last invites go out.
+Pools usually open at the end of the year and IRCC announce the closure of the pools around 1 week before the last invites go out.

 Canadian working visas are available under the International Experience Canada Program.
 Follow our five steps to registering.